In the Hamptons, some hosts are paying for party guests to take rapid coronavirus tests at the door

 “Luckily in the Hamptons we are not seeing a lot of positive results.
 There are not many cases,” Rashid says.

-While some Hamptons partygoers are able to get their results instantly, testing delays have been rampant just miles away.
+While some Hamptons partygoers are able to get their results instantly, the state has seen testing delays.
 Last month, health experts warned that New York City is facing major delays in returning coronavirus test results, which could affect efforts to reopen the economy.

 And the problem extends beyond New York.
-Some states, labs and public health departments have warned that turnaround times for diagnostic testing have slowed in part due to a growing demand for tests and persistent obstacles in the test supply chain.
+Some states, labs and public health departments have warned that turnaround times for diagnostic testing have slowed in part due to a growing demand and persistent obstacles in the supply chain.

 Rashid says she’s aware that rapid tests are not available to everyone and in some cases, she has trouble getting them as well.

 “Even for myself, we are able to pull some strings but if the manufacturer says we don’t have the test for another two weeks we can’t do anything about it,” she says.
-“I think that’s definitely a question at a government level as to why it’s not mass produced,” she says.
+“I think that’s definitely a question at a government level as to why it’s not mass produced.”

 Comments